Detecting Twenty-thousand Classes using Image-level Supervision: Introduction

 Experiments on the \zeroshot{} LVIS~\cite{gupta2019lvis,gu2021zero} and the \zeroshot{} COCO~\cite{bansal2018zero} benchmarks show that our method can significantly improve over a strong box-supervised baseline, on both novel and base classes.
 With image-level supervision from ImageNet-21K~\cite{deng2009imagenet}, our model trained without novel class detection annotations improves the baseline by $8.3$ point and matches the performance of using full class annotations in training.
-With the standard LVIS annotations, our model reaches $41.7$ mAP and $41.7$ mAP$_{\text{rare}}$, narrowing the gap between rare classes and all classes to $0$.
+With the standard LVIS annotations, our model reaches $41.7$ mAP and $41.7$ mAP$_{\text{rare}}$, closing the gap between rare classes and all classes.
 On \zeroshot{} COCO, our method outperforms the previous state-of-the-art OVR-CNN~\cite{zareian2021open} by $5$ point with the same detector and data.
 Finally, we train a detector using the full ImageNet-21K with more than twenty-thousand classes.
 Our detector generalizes much better to new datasets~\cite{shao2019objects365,kuznetsova2020open} with disjoint label spaces, reaching $21.5$ mAP on Objects365 and $55.2$ mAP50 on OpenImages, without seeing any images from the corresponding training sets.
+Our contributions are summarized below: \begin{itemize} \item We identify issues and propose a simpler alternative to existing weakly-supervised detection techniques in the open-vocabulary setting. \item Our proposed family of losses significantly improves detection performance on novel classes, closely matching the supervised performance upper bound. \item Our detector transfers to new datasets and vocabularies without finetuning. \item We release our code (in supplement).
+It is ready-to-use for open-vocabulary detection in the real world.
+See examples in supplement. \end{itemize}